-Virtual counseling services are available to students weekdays, from 9 a.m. to 4 p.m., with evening hours available most nights.
-Students who need a private space to connect virtually with a counselor can reserve on-campus office space in the counseling center suite in Academy Hall.
-In addition, the popular drop-in counseling program will be re-established where counselors are in select locations across campus on set days and times for students new to counseling or for those who need to speak to a professional before their next appointment.
-For the upcoming summer semester, they are considering locations such as the Residential Commons, Student Union, or academic buildings.
+Virtual counseling services are available to students weekdays, from 9 a.m. to 4 p.m., with some evening hours available.
+In addition, we will be re-establishing the popular drop-in counseling program where counselors are in select locations across campus on set days and times for students new to counseling or for those who need to speak to a professional before their next appointment.
+For the summer semester, we are considering locations such as the Residential Commons, Student Union, or academic buildings.
 Additionally, there will be some in-person services resuming in Academy Hall, including group counseling, based on student interest.

 “With any major stressor, there is always the opportunity for growth.
 Students have faced significant academic, emotional, and social challenges throughout the pandemic.
 Asking for help is a sign of strength and we will help students emerge stronger emotionally and academically, and ready to change the post-pandemic world,” said Anita Chu, director of the counseling center.